Hmm100-star/chess-match-selector/README.md

 - Provides both a command-line script and a Flask web interface for uploads.
 - Web UI includes quick links to the input template, sample output, and GitHub repository.
 - Inputs should be in this format as a .csv file: https://docs.google.com/spreadsheets/d/1kJKOxY_5oYmAcgvMtz_e9llXeYifauULxCitCE9vAQM/edit?usp=sharing
-- Output now includes blank columns for White/Black results plus homework correct/incorrect counts so you can record each round before feeding it back into the master sheet.
+- Output now includes a `Who Won` column plus homework correct/incorrect counts so you can record each round before feeding it back into the master sheet.
 - The app is currently on Render at: https://chess-match-selector.onrender.com/

 How to Use